yarobinson/Bank-Marketing-Project-Team-15/experiments/README.md

 - **StandardScaler**: Using StandardScaler ensures that the numerical features in the DataFrame are standardized to a common scale.
 This normalization can significantly enhance model performanceand and ensure that features with different units do not bias the model.
 It will also give better support for algorithms like k-nearest neighbors (KNN), k-means clustering which rely on distance metrics, scaled features ensure that no single feature dominates the distance calculations.

+### 6. *Univariate Analysis*
+Univariate analysis provides insights into the distribution and characteristics of individual features, highlighting trends, patterns, and relationships with the target variable.
+By analyzing continuous and categorical variables, it helps identify outliers, skewness, and imbalances, which can impact model performance.
+This analysis is crucial for understanding the data structure and selecting relevant features, ensuring informed decisions for further modeling and improving overall model effectiveness.

 To be continued....